FRRouting/frr/doc/user/bgp.rst

 *@asis{max-suppress}*
     Maximum duration to suppress a stable route

-  The route-flap damping algorithm is compatible with :t:`RFC2439`.
-The use of this command is not recommended nowadays, see `http://www.ripe.net/ripe/docs/ripe-378,,RIPE-378 <http://www.ripe.net/ripe/docs/ripe-378,,RIPE-378>`_.
+  The route-flap damping algorithm is compatible with :rfc:`2439`.
+The use of this command is not recommended nowadays, see http://www.ripe.net/ripe/docs/ripe-378,,RIPE-378 <http://www.ripe.net/ripe/docs/ripe-378,,RIPE-378>.

 .. _BGP_MED:

 BGP MED
 =======

-The BGP MED (Multi_Exit_Discriminator) attribute has properties which can cause subtle convergence problems in BGP.
+The BGP :abbr:`MED (Multi Exit Discriminator)` attribute has properties which can cause subtle convergence problems in BGP.
 These properties and problems have proven to be hard to understand, at least historically, and may still not be widely understood.
 The following attempts to collect together and present what is known about MED, to help operators and FRR users in designing and configuring their networks.

-The BGP :abbr:`MED ( Multi_Exit_Discriminator)` attribute is intended to
-allow one AS to indicate its preferences for its ingress points to another AS.
+The BGP :abbr:`MED` attribute is intended to allow one AS to indicate its preferences for its ingress points to another AS.
 The MED attribute will not be propagated on to another AS by the receiving AS - it is 'non-transitive' in the BGP sense.

 E.g., if AS X and AS Y have 2 different BGP peering points, then AS X might set a MED of 100 on routes advertised at one and a MED of 200 at the